+And so we begin!
 This will be the first post at HugAJackass.com and I find it critical that we should start with a solid foundation.
 I believe that all discourse on political debate has to start with a basic understanding of, and agreement on, the purpose of Government.
 The role of Government needs to have a clearly defined and supported purpose, without which it is impossible to determine what the limits (if any) of said Government is.
 How can we know if a Government has done enough, or too much, in regard to any given issue if we don’t know the reason why that Government exists in the first place?

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.
 That to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed.” – Declaration of Independence

-What was incredibly fortunate for mankind is that these men were very very educated with a classic liberal education.
+They came to the conclusion that the purpose of Government is to safeguard the liberties of its people.
+What was incredibly fortunate for mankind is that these men were very, very, educated with classic liberal educations.
 They were the product of the ages of Reason and the Enlightenment.
-They knew that mankind was extremely flawed and therefore anything that man is involved with is also flawed as the nature of man itself was inescapable.
+They knew that mankind was extremely flawed and therefore anything that man is involved with is also flawed, as the nature of man itself was inescapable.

 “But what is government itself but the greatest of all reflections on human nature?
 If men were angels, no government would be necessary.
 If angels were to govern men, neither external nor internal controls on government would be necessary.
 In framing a government which is to be administered by men over men, the great difficulty lies in this: you must first enable the government to control the governed; and in the next place oblige it to control itself.”–Alexander Hamilton

-The concept of Natural Law states that the rights of man are coded in nature itself by God.
+The concept of Natural Law states that the rights of man are coded in nature itself, by God.
 These rights cannot be granted nor taken from man, only infringed upon.
 The rights exist simply upon the basis that man exists.

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable rights” – Declaration of Independence